cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/blackout-period.md

 7. Save your changes.

 {{% alert title="Note" color="primary" %}}
-Disabling the feature does not delete your saved blackout periods.
+Disabling the feature does not delete your saved blackout periods
 {{% /alert %}}

 ## Other Considerations